junxit/us-congress-bills-110/metadata.md

 - 2007-07-27 — Introduced in House
 - 2007-07-27 — Referred to the House Committee on Transportation and Infrastructure.
 - 2007-07-27 — Sponsor introductory remarks on measure.
 (CR H8815-8816)
+- 2007-07-30 — Referred to the Subcommittee on Highways and Transit.
+- 2007-09-05 — Committee Agreed to Seek Consideration Under Suspension of the Rules, by Voice Vote.
+- 2007-09-05 — Considered under suspension of the rules. (consideration: CR H10105-10107)
+- 2007-09-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3218.
+- 2007-09-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-05 — Mr. Cummings moved to suspend the rules and pass the bill.
+- 2007-09-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H10105)
+- 2007-09-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H10105)